- 📖 Geeky Medics OSCE Book

 - When the assessment was carried out

-- Outcome of the assessment
+- The outcome of the assessment

 - If a best interests decision has been made because a patient lacks capacity this should be documented clearly